doylea35/Group1ProjectDesign/README.md

 ## Database

-We are using **MongoDB** as our database.
-We've invited the following emails to our database:
+We are using **MongoDB** as our database. in Release One we've invited the following emails to our database:

 - aqeelhkazmi@gmail.com
 - mfatima@tcd.ie
 - tzhou@tcd.ie

+These emails should also have access in Release Two.

 If you did not receive the invitation, please follow these steps: